Shelby Corcoran: Critical reception

 Upon the character's introduction, Lisa Respers France of CNN wrote that she was "praying" that Shelby would turn out to be Rachel's biological mother, noting the stark resemblance between the two actresses.
 The A.V.
 Club author Emily VanDerWerff deemed the make-out sequence between Shelby and Will nonsensical, but wrote that Menzel brought "such an air of authority to what she's doing that the scene still plays."
 The revelation that Shelby is Rachel's biological mother, in the "Dream On" episode, was greeted as poignant and realistic by VanDerWeff, and as "great" and humanizing by Entertainment Weekly's Tim Stack.
 Respers France was so impressed with the storyline that she was initially concerned it may be a dream sequence, and Eric Goldman of IGN found it the episode's strongest attribute.
 Both James Poniewozik of Time and VanDerWerff praised the Rachel/Shelby storyline in "Theatricality".
 The former commended Michele and Menzel for conveying "straight emotion" and the latter asserted that the storyline was "very well-handled, another emotional story that the series is mostly nailing the execution of".
 In contrast, BuddyTV editor Henrik Batallones criticized the storyline, suggesting that it was rushed and would have been better stretched out across the remainder of the season.
-VanDerWerff wrote that he did not "completely buy" Shelby's "sudden" decision to adopt Beth in "Journey to Regionals".
+VanDerWerff wrote that she did not "completely buy" Shelby's "sudden" decision to adopt Beth in "Journey to Regionals".

 Samantha Urban of The Dallas Morning News dismissed the fact that Shelby had been hired to form a second glee club at McKinley as "mind-bogglingly idiotic".
 Amy Reiter of the Los Angeles Times found the idea incomprehensible, and Vanity Fair's Brett Berk wrote, "Given Will's ongoing struggles to fill his own crooning baker's dozen, this is about as realistic a plan as Michele Bachmann starting a rival chapter of PFLAG at Liberty University."
 Vicki Hyman of The Star-Ledger characterized the notion of "Shelby deciding to give up a burgeoning Broadway career because she was missing her daughter grow up" to take a part-time job in Lima as "ridiculous", and the whole scenario as "more than a little bizarre".
 Puck and Shelby's kiss in the "Pot o' Gold" episode was characterized as "creepy" and "super awkward" by AOLTV's Crystal Bell, as either "super creepy" or "romantic" by BuddyTV's John Kubicek, and as "groan-inducing" in the "You're actually going to go there?" vein by IGN journalist Robert Canning.
 Critics were polarized by Puck and Shelby's sexual encounter in the "I Kissed a Girl" episode.
 Kubicek declared that "the dumbest storyline Glee has ever done gets even dumber," MTV contributor Kevin Sullivan called it "the most divisive plot line of the season", and Bell asked, "Instead of these super creepy scenes between Puck and Shelby, can we please get more screen time for Shelby and Rachel?"